-World Championships are hosted every two years and are the 'flagship event' of the IHF.
-It is therefore essential that the Organiser has the full support from politics and regional, state and federal governments.
-The support and active participation of the public authorities is necessary and helpful for a successful staging of the World Championship.
+Junior and Youth World Championships are held every two years.
+For the Organiser it is essential to have the full support from politics and regional, state and federal governments.
+The support and active participation of the public authorities is necessary and helpful for a successful staging of the Junior/Youth World Championship.
 Therefore, the IHF requires the Organiser to submit the following confirmations issued by public authorities:

-- 1. The staging of the World Championship and any corresponding events (draw, workshops, etc.) is supported. - 2.
+- 1. The staging of the Junior/Youth World Championship and any corresponding events (draw, workshops, etc.) is supported. - 2.
 Trouble-free entry into the host country and departure is guaranteed for all participants. - 3.
 The government supports the Organiser in order to reach the goals stipulated in this Manual.